 Back to cream soups!
 Here are four recipes to inspire your tweaks.

 - Cream of Turkey Soup from Marg @ Prairie Sunrise

 - Potato Cheddar Soup from Katie @ Riddle Love

 - Creamy Chicken and Wild Rice Soup from Melissa @ The Keune Home

 If you prefer not to use white flour in some of the recipes that call for it, play around with using arrowroot powder or non-GMO cornstarch instead.
 You would use 1 teaspoon of arrowroot or cornstarch for every tablespoon of flour.
 However, add those after everything else is sauteed and combined.
 Mix the starch with a little water or broth and mix in while whisking.
 Arrowroot flour/powder thickens while the mixture comes to a simmer, while cornstarch thickens after simmering.
 Here's more info on thickeners.

 What About You?

 Do you have any Cream of … Soup recipes or formulas in your recipe box or blog archives?
 Feel free to share the recipe(s) or link(s) in the comments below!
-I welcome questions for the Q & A series; contact me and ask away!

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).